Get involved: send your pictures, video, news and views by texting PKNEWS to 80360

 Ten goals Zlatan would be proud of

 What's all the fuss about?
-It's a question many reasonable people have been asking themselves in the wake of the hysterical reaction to that goal.
+It's a question the majority of reasonable, level-headed - perhaps a touch cynical - football fans have been asking themselves in the wake of the hysterical reaction to that goal.

-Yes Zlatan Ibrahimovic's 30yd bicycle kick against England was spectacular; yes, it demonstrated superb technique and vision and athleticism; and yes, it made Joe Hart look daft.
+Yes Zlatan Ibrahimovic's 30 yard bicycle kick against England was spectacular; yes, it demonstrated superb technique, and vision, and athleticism; and yes, it made Joe Hart look ever-so-slightly daft.

 And have your say at the bottom of the page by taking part in our poll.
 Is Zlatan's goal really the best ever, and if not what is?